Capitals–Penguins rivalry: Early years

-1990s and Early 2000s
+1990s and early 2000s

 The 1990–91 season marked the start of the rivalry.
 Pittsburgh and Washington finished first and third in the Patrick Division, respectively.
 The Penguins won a tight division semifinal series against the New Jersey Devils in seven games while the Capitals finished off the New York Rangers in six games.
-In the division finals, the Capitals won Game 1 in Pittsburgh, 4–2.
-The Penguins went on to win the next three games, starting with a high-scoring 7–6 OT affair in Game 2, followed by two 3–1 victories in Washington.
-Pittsburgh would close out the series in Game 5 with a 4–1 victory.
-They would go on to win the conference finals against Boston and the Stanley Cup Finals against the Minnesota North Stars, winning both series in six games.
+In the division finals, the Capitals won game one in Pittsburgh, 4–2.
+The Penguins went on to win the next three games, starting with a high-scoring 7–6 OT affair in game two, followed by two 3–1 victories in Washington.
+Pittsburgh would close out the series in game five with a 4–1 victory.
+They would go on to win the conference finals against Boston and the Stanley Cup Final against the Minnesota North Stars, winning both series in six games.

 In 1991–92, the Capitals finished second in the division and the entire NHL, and the Penguins finished third.
 This set up a second consecutive playoff meeting between the two teams.
-This time, the Capitals took a 3–1 series lead by winning Games 1 and 2 on their home ice and then followed a Game 3 loss with a 7–2 drubbing of the Penguins in Pittsburgh.
+This time, the Capitals took a 3–1 series lead by winning games one and two on their home ice and then followed a game three loss with a 7–2 drubbing of the Penguins in Pittsburgh.
 Dino Ciccarelli scored four goals in that game and was one of five Washington players to have a multi-point game that night.
 The Penguins would not give up, responding with a 5–2 win in Game 5 in Landover.
-Pittsburgh then won both Games 6 and 7 by two goals each to win the series in seven games.
-After this series, the Penguins would defeat the New York Rangers in the Division Finals and win eleven consecutive games to their second Stanley Cup.
+Pittsburgh then won both games six and seven by two goals each to win the series in seven games.
+After this series, the Penguins would defeat the New York Rangers in the Patrick Division finals and win eleven consecutive games to their second Stanley Cup.

-1992–93 would see both teams capture the top two spots in the Patrick Division.
+The 1992–93 season would see both teams capture the top two spots in the Patrick Division.
 Pittsburgh won the division with a franchise record 119 points in the regular season, including an NHL-record 17-game winning streak.
 However, the third-place team in the division, the New York Islanders, would upset both Washington and Pittsburgh in the division semifinals and finals, respectively, thus preventing a third consecutive Capitals–Penguins playoff matchup.